-- 1. PRODUCT NAME: When this button is pushed a keypad appears allowing the operator to change the existing product name (bottom left).
-To enter a new product, select any unused entry from the listing, enter a new name and calibration factor, then press save.
-Once saved, it will be added to the listing in alphabetical order. - 2.
-SEED / UNIT: When this button is pushed a numeric keypad appears allowing the operator to enter the number of seeds in a unit for the current seed profile when operating in the SCU mode. - 3.
-SEEDS / Ib: When this button is pushed a numeric keypad appears allowing the operator to enter the number of seeds per pound for the current seed profile when operating in the SCU mode. - 4.
-CALIBRATION RATIO: The calibration ratio is automatically entered when the system calibration is performed (see page 28).
-This is also a button allowing the operator to manually enter a number for the calibration factor if Auto Calibrate is not selected (see page 24).
+- 1. PRODUCT NAME: Pressing this button brings up an alpha numeric keypad allowing the operator to change an existing product name.
+If an unused box was selected from the list, the name will be blank and the Calibration Ratio will be 1.0, allowing the operator to enter a new product into the system.
+Once saved, it will be added to the list. - 2.
+SEEDS PER UNIT: Pressing this button brings up a numeric keypad allowing the operator to enter the number of seeds in a unit for the current seed profile when operating in the SCU mode. - 3.
+SEEDS/LB: Pressing this button brings up a numeric keypad allowing the operator to enter the number of seeds per pound for the current seed profile when operating in the SCU mode. - 4.
+CALIBRATION RATIO: The calibration ratio is automatically entered when the system calibration is performed.
+This is also a button allowing the operator to manually enter a number for the calibration factor if Auto Calibrate is not active on the Utilities screen (see page 24). - 5.
+CALIBRATION SPEED: This display represents the flow rate specified in either pounds per minute or seed count units per minute during the last run that a calibration was made. - 6.
+SCREEN EXIT BUTTON: This button is used to return to the previous screen.
+Its function is the same throughout the HMI display. - 7.
+DEFAULT BUTTON: This button deletes the name and resets the Calibration Ratio.
+After a new name and calibration factor has been entered, press the save button.
+This is another way to enter a new chemical name in the system. - 8.
+SAVE BUTTON: Pressing this saves the changes made to the product editing screen for this product.